 Be a source of comfort to yourself.

-If you’re feeling down, treat yourself the way you would treat a friend who is feeling down.
+So you may not actually enjoy being alone when you’re feeling down.
+But you can make the experience a little better by treating yourself the way you would treat a friend who is feeling down.
 Offer yourself support by speaking kindly to yourself, let yourself cry, watch a sappy movie, or get a good night’s sleep so you can wake up the next day feeling refreshed.

 Get to know yourself.